kaergel/docker-lcd4linux/README.md

 ## docker-lcd4linux

-A dockerfile containing lcd4linx and serdisplib for use with various LCD-displays.
+A dockerfile containing [lcd4linux](https://lcd4linux.bulix.org/) and [serdisplib](http://serdisplib.sourceforge.net/) for use with various LCD-displays.

 ### Features